Bharathi4real/awesome-nextjs/assets/Antd-Cheat-Sheet.md

 ## 🎯 Rule of Thumb
 - If you write `<Component.SubComponent> ... </Component.SubComponent>` → **must use `"use client";`**.
 - If you use `items`, `options`, or `columns` props → **safe as Server Component**.
+---

+## Contribution
+Want to suggest anything?
+Open a pull request!